chriswere/freebooter/markdown/20250827-five-acres.md

 The Forest of Dean District Council has unveiled an ambitious new vision for **Five Acres** in Berry Hill, creating a hub of leisure, education, and community activities for residents across the district.
 The project is designed to bring people together, provide modern facilities, and support the health and wellbeing of the local community.

-## Phase One: Indoor Facilities and Community Spaces
+## Phase one: indoor facilities and community spaces

 The first phase of the redevelopment focuses on the **refurbishment of the former Speedwell Building** and the creation of new indoor leisure facilities.
 Plans include: